 - Apply a lubricant like WD-40 to the shaft of the fan after you have cleaned it

-If these fixes don’t help reduce noise or you discover that your bathroom fan is damaged, you will have to replace the old fan.
+If these fixes don’t help reduce noise or you discover that your bath fan is damaged, you will have to replace the old fan.
 Replacing your fan doesn’t have to be a frightening task.
 Modern bathroom exhaust fans are made to be simple and easy to install.

 This useful video from Lowe’s Home Improvement walks you step by step through how to replace and install a fan in your bathroom.